- Design Philosophies

 - ASD combines dead and live loads and treats them in the same way.

-- In lrfd different load factors are assigned to dead loads and live loads, which is appealing.
+- In LRFD different load factors are assigned to dead loads and live loads, which is appealing.

 Mechanical properties of structural steel

-Resistence to deformation based upon:
+Resistance to deformation based upon:

 - Preliminary member sizing of beams

 - Structural analysis - modeling, analysis